-I’m often ask about my financial toolkit and the specific apps I use.
+I’m often asked about my financial toolkit and the specific apps I use.
 The reality is I’ve tried so many and learned the best apps that work for my situation.
-I finally decided to share them with you.

 I want to be that person that says I love budgeting.
 I don’t.
-I use budgeting (cash flow calculation part) as part of my financial planning and goal setting process.
-However, I use net worth and spending trackers to keep me on target to achieve those goals.
+I use budgeting (cash flow calculation part) as part of my financial planning and goal-setting process.
+However, I use net worth and spending trackers to keep me on target to achieve my goals.

 Truebill – I love the simplicity of the spend tracking app.
-I connect all my accounts and it monitors and give alerts based on my spending.
+I connect all my accounts, and it monitors and gives alerts based on my spending.
 Additionally, they can negotiate or cancel subscriptions.

 Personal Capital – the app connects with my accounts and can track my net worth.
-It has other features but I simply use it to get a bird’s eye view of my net worth.
+It has other features, but I use it to get a bird’ eye view of my net worth.

 I am all about long-term passive investing.
 Recently, however, I’ve gotten into some active investing.
 These are the apps I use that help me continue to build wealth.

 Public – I really enjoy their community feature.
 You’re able to view the stocks I own and stocks on my watchlist.
 So if you want to see what I’m doing publicly, get started with this app (iOS only right now).
 Follow my Public portfolio.
 Promo: Get $10 worth of DIS, PTON, TSLA, SHOP, ZM, AAPL, AMZN, etc.> Public